Jacky Power MSc, MBACP, MFDAP

 As we work together you can gain the trust and support you need within the relationship for the gentle process of therapy to take place.

 I bring a range of therapies into the session to help you frame what is happening in your life in a way which can bring meaning and resolution.
-I draw on CBT, Person-centred, Transactional analysis.
+I draw on humanistic therapies, in particular Transactional Analysis, Person centred and Transpersonal therapy.
 I have a Masters in Addiction Psychology and Counselling (Distinction)

 I offer sessions in the comfortable, safe, and private environment of my own home.

 Training, qualifications & experience

 - Certificate in Addiction Psychology and Counselling

 - Trauma reduction and reparenting model workshop

 - Brene Brown day and a half workshop: The Knowledge: Exploring Courage, Vulnerability, Shame and Worthiness